-Did you know that 2016 was deemed Canada’s most costly year in insurable damage?
-Disasters can happen anywhere and without warning.
+Emergencies and disasters can happen anywhere and without warning.
 Don’t let this coming year be the most costly year for your small business—make sure you’re both aware and prepared for the top risks you may be facing.

 One of the reasons that 2016 was such an expensive year for insurable damage was due to the Alberta wildfires.
 Many individuals and businesses suffered major losses from this devastating disaster and are still recovering from its effects.
 Start by asking yourself:

 - Are your employees properly trained on handling and operating equipment and fuel that may cause fires, property damage and/or serious injury?

 - Do you have fire protection equipment, such as fire extinguishers and smoke alarms, installed on your property?

 Fire is not the only natural disaster that can cause significant damage to your business.
 Others include:

 Each of these possible disasters will depend on your proximity to the elements that cause them.
 Make sure you have a plan in place for the ones that could cause a loss to your business.
 If you do have insurance coverage for your small business, check if the items on this list are covered through your current policy.
 If not, it may be time to update your coverage.
 Some other key points to consider:

 - If you can’t return to your business facility, where could you temporarily set up?